Ensembl/ensembl-dauphin-style-compiler/earp/doc/spec.md

 gene.end$$   := gene.end$$[nice??];
 ```

-Arrays are always passed by reference despite function argument mode, though it remains conventional to give the correct sigil (eg `<>`) for clarity.
-The `copy()` buitin creates an independent copy of an array.
+The `copy()` buitin creates an independent copy of an array, as does passing the array to a function using _in_ mode.
+All copies are lazy, and therefore efficient if the variable is unchanged.

 ## Iterators